ehmatthes/pcc_2e/challenges/playing_cards.md

 ### Playing Cards 14-1: Go Fish Game

 PyGame is a great framework for building a graphical version of Go Fish.
-You can find a set of card images blah.
+You can find a set of card images [here](https://pixabay.com/vectors/card-deck-deck-cards-playing-cards-161536/).
+You can also find this file as *playing_cards.bmp* in the *beyond_pcc* folder in the zip file of online resources for the book.

 In your Go Fish game, the player should see all the cards in their hand once the game begins.
-They should be able to click on a button to ask for a certain card, and they should see...[computer's turn].
+They should see a card back for each card in the computer's hand, and a set of cards representing the draw pile.
+They should be able to click on a button to ask for a certain card.
+If they are incorrect, they should have to click on the draw pile to draw their card.
+They should see their card, and if they got what they asked for they should get to go again.
+When their turn is completely over, they should click a button to let the computer take its turn.

 Start with a basic version of the game, and then implement a scoring system.

+*Prerequisites: A Go Fish game, such as [Playing Cards 9-2: Go Fish](#playing-cards-9-2-go-fish).*

 [top](#top)